substrait-io/substrait/site/docs/tutorial/examples.md

 It's very useful to have examples of how APIs are used; both to get information on the best practices for using APIs and ideas of how they can be used.

-Each language binding is intended to contain examples that are relavent to that language.
-Hoped that this list will grow over time, new submissions always welcome.
+Each language binding is intended to contain examples that are relevant to that language.
+New contributions are always welcome.

 ## Java